dimkasta/F3-UAM/README.md

 You do not need to pass anything to the function.
 It gets everything it wants from GET.

 ###User Login
 * User clicks the login link.
-A route is needed to show the form.
+The route shows the form.
 * A route receives the login POST and implements the dologin($username, $password) function
-* The function now returns a JSON object with messages
+* The function returns a JSON object with messages

 ```PHP
 $test13 = \WebUAM::doLogin('username', '12345678');